fossasia/badgemagic.fossasia.org/privacy/README.md

 **11. Contact Us**

 If you have any questions regarding privacy while using the Application, or have questions about our practices, please contact us via email at dev@fossasia.org.

+---

+This updated privacy policy ensures compliance with Google Play Store policies regarding location permissions and provides clear information to users about the necessity and use of these permissions.